-The current U.S. administration has called for substantial changes to international trade agreements, including the North American Free Trade Agreement, and has increased tariffs on certain items imported into the U.S. from several countries, including China, Canada, Mexico, and the European Union.
+The United States, Canada and Mexico have agreed on a revised trade deal (USMCA) to replace the North American Free Trade Agreement.
+The USMCA is expected to be signed by the end of November 2018, and will be subject to a vote by the U.S. Congress thereafter.
+We cannot currently quantify the impact on our business of the USMCA, if approved.
+In addition, the current U.S. administration has increased tariffs on certain items imported into the U.S. from several countries, including China, Canada, Mexico, and the European Union (many of which are not addressed by the USMCA).
 Each of these countries has imposed retaliatory tariffs on specified items, which have been challenged by the U.S. These actions, or other governmental actions related to tariffs or international trade agreements, could increase the cost to our U.S. customers who use our non-U.S. manufacturing sites and components, and vice versa, which may materially and adversely impact demand for our services, our results of operations or our financial condition.
 We currently ship a significant portion of our worldwide production to customers in the U.S. from other countries.
 Increased tariffs (which are generally borne by our customers), and/or changes to international trade agreements, may cause our U.S. customers to insource programs previously outsourced to us, transfer manufacturing to locations within our global network that are not impacted by such actions (potentially increasing production costs), and/or shift their business to other EMS providers.
 Additionally, tariffs on imported components for use in our U.S. production could have an adverse impact on demand for such production.
 Retaliatory tariffs could reduce demand for our U.S.-based production or make such production less profitable.
 Given the uncertainty regarding the scope and duration of these trade actions by the U.S. and other governments, whether trade tensions will escalate further, and whether our customers will bear the related costs, their impact on our operations and results cannot be currently quantified, but may be material.